-Why am I so gassy and what can I do about it?
+Why am I so gassy, and what can I do about it?

 Flatulence.
 Burp.
 Toot.
 Or whatever you may call it, we all pass gas.
 At times it may be unpleasant to you or to those around you, but it’s a normal part of the digestion process.

 Our bodies produce gas for a number of reasons.
 Swallowing too much air will cause us to belch.
-We’ll pass gas when gas builds up in our intestines as bacteria breaks down the food we eat, food builds up in the colon, there’s bacterial overgrowth in the intestine, due to a gluten or lactose intolerance, or celiac disease.
+We’ll pass gas when gas builds up in our intestines as bacteria breaks down the food we eat, food builds up in the colon, there’s bacterial overgrowth in the intestine, due to a gluten or lactose intolerance, or because of celiac disease.

-Being gassy from time to time is common but, if it becomes excessive, it may be a symptom of a medical issue.
+Being gassy from time to time is common, but if it becomes excessive, it may be a symptom of a medical issue.

 Gassiness can be related to a mechanical disturbance, obstruction or blockage in the stomach, small intestine or large intestine.
 The blockage could be caused by inflammation surrounding the colon called diverticulitis, hernias, a cancer growth or a scar that may have formed after surgery.
 A blockage will prevent gas from going beyond the site of the blockage, causing the stomach or bowel to become bloated.